tonetheman/aoc2022/readme.md

 So I just used an iterator and a contains and did the check myself by counting.

---I still do not know why the first version of part1 did not work with a HashSet.
-Maybe I do not understand the `<` operator?--

-Figured it out.
-It was a mathematical definition aka strict and proper so I was missing some stuff.
-I needed to use the `<=` operator instead!

 The second part was extremely easy to do because I was already counting the members that were contained in the other set.

+I went back after I was done and read the nim docs closer.
+The `<` operator is a strict and proper test which will return false when the sets are exactly equal.
+So a mathematical definition.
+I should have read it closer clearly.

+So I changed the original broken code to now use `<=` and it worked as expected.

 # day 3
 Day of weirdness with nim.